Are Protein Supplements good for you?

 • I could see a considerable amount of difference in terms of strength within the first week itself.
 Literally speaking I was able to pick up heavier weights and work out longer.
 This resulted in working out my muscles to their optimum levels thus generating maximum growth and results.

 • Moving into my second week I was more confident working out at the gym *Hello who doesn’t like picking heavier weights.
 Visually still I wasn’t seeing much difference but as they say for results to show up you have to give it some time.

-• At the end of the second month I had gained two inches around my biceps and a couple of inches around my chest.
-I had loosed a bit of tummy fat too.
+• At the end of the second month, I had gained two inches around my biceps and a couple of inches around my chest.
+I had lost a bit of tummy fat too.

 Hope this helps and do let us know about your personal experiences with Protein supplements.